> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Dao > Bua Thong Waterfall and Rice Fields on the Road to Chiang Dao

 This (small) spring contains calcium carbonate, surging discreetly from the ground, it is from here that the stream feeding the falls flows, and the reason for the white rock, the calcium carbonate deposit forming a crust.

-Its name is due, you will guess, to the fact that one can distinguish 7 different colors coming from different minerals/elements coloring the source.
+Its name is due, you will guess, to the fact that one can normally distinguish there 7 different colors coming from different minerals/elements coloring the source.

-Here is an explosive cocktail to fully appreciate what Thailand has to offer.
-Taking advantage of a visit to the Bua Thong Waterfall, my next destination was Chiang Dao.
-So I gently followed the route of my GPS, deviating from the main road 1001 to go towards the 4046 along the mountains and then took the 3038 (see the map below)
+Here's a detonating cocktail to really appreciate what Thailand has to offer.
+Enjoying a visit to the Bua Thong Waterfall, and my next destination being the city of Chiang Dao.
+So I gently followed the route of my GPS, deviating from the main road 1001 to head towards the 4046 along the mountains and then taking the 3038 (see the map below).

-Note that typically, The rice season is between July and November.
-It was February and I didn't particularly know that they were replanting at that time (at least in the north, because I know that in the central plains they do).
-Be aware that not all of them do it and that it is not guaranteed to see them everywhere at this time of year.
+Note that usually, The rice season is between July and November.
+It was February, and I didn't particularly know that they were replanting at that precise moment (at least in the north), although I know that thanks to the reservoirs and irrigation systems put in place over the past few decades, farmers have the possibility of obtaining two or even three annual harvests in the plains.
+Be aware that not everyone does this, and it is not guaranteed to see them everywhere at this time of year.

 rice fields north chiang mai - thailand